TERREMEMBER/znbase/docs/content/latest/quick-start/build-apps/csharp/ysql.md

 title: Build a C# application that uses YSQL
 headerTitle: Build a C# application
 linkTitle: C#
-description: Use C# to build a YugabyteDB application that uses YSQL
+description: Use C# to build a ZNbaseDB application that uses YSQL
 aliases:
   - /develop/client-drivers/csharp/
   - /latest/develop/client-drivers/csharp/